China's Oct copper output dips m/m on power rationing - Antaike

 Production at 22 smelters surveyed by Antaike, accounting for more than 80% of China's total capacity, stood at 752,000 tonnes last month, down from a revised September output of 768,900 tonnes.
 It was up 1.8% from a year earlier.

-"October power supply tightness in some regions was relatively severe," the research house said in a statement late Tuesday, adding that port congestion and insufficient shipping capacity had led to a delay in raw material supplies such as copper concentrate and scrap.
+"October power supply tightness in some regions was relatively severe," the research house said in a statement late on Tuesday, adding that port congestion and insufficient shipping capacity had led to a delay in supplies of raw material such as copper concentrate and scrap.

 However, with smelter maintenance gradually easing in November and power supplies recovering, Antaike expected copper output this month to rise to around 780,000 tonnes.

+Refined lead output from major producers last month was 381,000 tonnes, down 2.3% from the previous month and down 6.1% year-on-year, Antaike said, as a number of large smelters began overhauls and those in Henan, Hunan, Jiangxi and Shandong cut back significantly due to the power restrictions.

+Antaike sees the curbs easing this month, however, taking November output up to around 400,000 tonnes.

-(Reporting by Min Zhang in Beijing and Tom Daly; editing by Richard Pullin)
+(Reporting by Min Zhang in Beijing and Tom Daly; editing by Richard Pullin, Kirsten Donovan)

 ((min.zhang@thomsonreuters.com; (8610) 5669-2105;))